 Vesta - "The eternal Flame"

-In Astrology Vesta represents the inner flame - what we really "burn" for, in the meaning of purpose.
+Vesta represent the inner, sacred flame - what we really "burn" for, in the meaning of purpose.
 She's about DEVOTION, commitment, sacrifice and service.
 She can also be about transforming sexual energy to a "higher calling" - or liberating the sexual energies within self.

 Committing to the spiritual path and galactic or universal connections.